angryalbatross/tdh-website/content/about.md

 She has a Masters Degree in Plant Science from Virginia Tech and a Bachelors in Horticulture from Texas A&M.

-Since moving to Tyler, Texas Alison has been creating beautifully designed planter boxes and outdoor pots for East Texas Businesses.
+Since moving to Tyler, Texas Alison has been creating beautifully designed planter boxes and outdoor pots for East Texas Businesses including Christus health, Pine Cove and more